-CrossTalk is a community engagement initiative that will bring disparate publics together to think about race and religion thoughtfully and deeply, through the lens of literature and history.
+CrossTalk: DC Reflects on Identity and Difference is a community engagement initiative that will bring disparate publics together to think about race and religion thoughtfully and deeply, through the lens of literature and history.

 Two theatre pieces will start us off: